 The list of things to do in Los Angeles is as long as the city is vast.
-If your time in town is limited, you could spend days in the museums alone and never even make your way to Hollywood.
-Expect to put in a few miles between hitting up Venice Beach and exploring a hip Eastside 'hood.
-But that's the great thing about this city: there are so many things to do and see, like the ones listed below, to get the most from your LA getaway.
+If your time in town is limited, you could spend days in the city’s essential museums alone and never even make your way to Hollywood.
+Expect to put in a few miles between beaching it in Santa Monica and exploring Silver Lake, but that’s the great thing about this city: there are so many things to do and see, like the ones listed below, to get the most from your L.A. getaway.

 Get active on Venice Beach

-Venice Beach has long been known as the kooky Mecca of California, and while it gets more than a fair share of mainstream tourists, the area nurtures its eccentric spirit.
+Venice Beach has long been known as the kooky epicenter of California, and while it gets more than a fair share of mainstream tourists, the area nurtures its eccentric spirit.
 Though Abbot Kinney has turned into a posh, high-end ’hood, the boardwalk has stayed a great place for people watching, with skateboarders, radical pamphleteers and body builders.
-Go for lunch at the local Figtree's Café before scanning the shelves at Small World Books.
-The bohemian district is welcoming to the gay community.
+Go for lunch at the local Figtree’s Café before scanning the shelves at Small World Books.
+The bohemian district is welcoming to all walks of life.

 See the sights of Hollywood

-Hollywood celebrities are never far away in LA.
+Hollywood celebrities are never far away in L.A.
 To catch a glimpse of stardust, stroll the Hollywood Walk of Fame, where more than 2,400 figures from the entertainment world are immortalized in pink terrazzo with symbolic gold lettering.
-If you're a film buff, look out for the famous hand and footprints at the Chinese Theatre.
-Countless premieres and galas have passed through, adding to the renowned pagoda's star quality.
+If you’re a film buff, look out for the famous hand and footprints at the Chinese Theatre.
+Countless premieres and galas have passed through, adding to the renowned pagoda’s star quality.
 It may not all be as glitzy as you imagined, but Hollywood still has its charms.

 Thinking of making a day of it?
 Find our favorite things to do in Hollywood.

 The Getty Center is the envy of museums worldwide for its generous endowments—and its killer hilltop campus.
-Although it doesn't match the rich collections of Old World galleries, it has some impressive works covering a vast sweep of history.
+Although it doesn’t match the rich collections of Old World galleries, it has some impressive works covering a vast sweep of history.
 Among them are several paintings by Rubens and a sprinkling of Impressionists, including Monet, Renoir, Cézanne and Van Gogh.
 The French decorative arts and an expanding photography collection are definitely worth visiting.
-And don't forget to hunt out Miró and Moore in the fine sculpture garden.
+And don’t forget to hunt out Miró and Moore in the fine sculpture garden.